 The Clean Water Act, Section 303(d), requires that every two years states publish a list of waters that do not meet water quality standards and do not support their designated uses.
 These waters are then considered to be "impaired."
 Once a water body is placed on the impaired waters list, a Total Maximum Daily Load (TMDL) must be developed.
 The TMDL provides a calculation of the maximum amount of a pollutant that a water body can receive and still meet water quality standards.
-It is the sum of the individual waste load allocations (WLAs) for point sources, load allocations (LAs) for non-point sources and natural background, plus a margin of safety (MOS) and, a reserve capacity (RC).
+It is the sum of the individual wasteload allocations (WLAs) for point sources, load allocations (LAs) for nonpoint sources and natural background, plus a margin of safety (MOS) and, a reserve capacity (RC).

-In 2004 the Minnesota Pollution Control Agency (MPCA) listed two reaches on the Mustinka River as having impairments of aquatic life due to excessive turbidity.
-This report addresses those turbidity impairments for reaches of the Mustinka described as a reach running from the Grant/Traverse County line to Five Mile Creek (4.7 miles in length) and a reach starting at an unnamed creek running to Lake Traverse (8.28 miles in length).
-Other waters within the Mustinka River watershed listed as impaired will be addressed through subsequent TMDL reports.
+In 1996 the Minnesota Pollution Control Agency (MPCA) listed a large portion of the Rabbit River as having impairments of aquatic life due to excessive turbidity.
+This report addresses that turbidity impairment for a reach of the Rabbit described as a reach running from the Wilkin County Line to the Bois de Sioux River (22.24 miles in length).

-The Mustinka River lies within the Mustinka River Watershed of the Red River Basin of the North.
-The Mustinka River watershed is comprised of portions of Otter Tail, Grant, Stevens, Big Stone and Traverse Counties and is approximately 825 square miles in area.
-Most of the Mustinka River located within Traverse County (from the Grant/Traverse County line to Lake Traverse) has been channelized.
-Land use in the watershed is dominated by agricultural crop production (2001 estimate of 84.18 percent).
+The Rabbit River lies within the Bois de Sioux Watershed of the Red River Basin of the North.
+The Bois de Sioux Watershed is comprised of portions of Otter Tail, Grant, Wilkin, and Traverse Counties and is approximately 589 square miles in area, 321.4 square miles of which is located in Minnesota with the remaining area lying in the states of North Dakota and South Dakota.
+Land use in the watershed is dominated by agricultural crop production (2001 estimate of 85.43 percent).
 Much of the land is extensively drained for that purpose.

-This TMDL report used a flow duration curve approach and the Soil and Water Assessment Tool (SWAT) to determine the pollutant loading capacity of the Mustinka River under various flow regimes.
-This approach was used to calculate the general allocations necessary to achieve water quality standards for the impaired stream reaches identified in this study.
+This TMDL report used a flow duration curve approach and the Soil and Water Assessment Tool (SWAT) to determine the pollutant loading capacity of the Rabbit River under various flow regimes.
+This approach was used to calculate the general allocations necessary to achieve water quality standards for the impaired stream reach identified in this study.
 SWAT is a hydrologic model developed by the Agricultural Research Service (ARS) to predict the impact of land management practices in agricultural watersheds over long periods of time.

-The primary contributing sources of the turbidity impairment for both impaired reaches appears to be agricultural land soil erosion and stream-bank erosion in part caused by the extensive hydrologic modification that has taken place across the watershed in the past.
-The degree of the turbidity impairment can be correlated with higher flows, with sediment reductions near 90 percent needed to achieve the turbidity water quality standard during moist and high flow conditions.
+The primary contributing sources of the turbidity impairment appear to be agricultural land soil erosion and streambank erosion in part caused by the extensive hydrological modification that has taken place across the watershed.
+The degree of turbidity impairment can most often be correlated to higher flows, with sediment reductions near 90 percent needed to achieve the turbidity water quality standard during most and high flow conditions.
+The numeric target for the TSS equivalent of 25 NTUs was calculated to be 47 mg/l.